Many people are confused to see a price increase on their insurance renewal. There’s always a reason when an insurance policy rate increases.

-- Have you eliminated the usual suspects, like a different vehicle or a new address?
+- Recent changes, like a different vehicle or a new address

-Lots of people end up in a situation where they’re scratching their head in confusion at renewal time, because their car insurance policy went up for what seems like no reason.
-There are many factors, of course, but assuming they haven’t changed, it’s time to look at a specific few to see why your policy went up.
+Lots of people end up in a situation where they’re scratching their head in confusion at renewal time because their car insurance policy went up for what seems like no reason.
+There are many factors why this would happen, so let’s take a closer look to see why your policy went up.